 I started by using the fingers already cut on the end block to lay out the notches on the side block.

 Even with a 10"-dia. blade though, I couldn’t cut the notches to their full depth.
 So the remaining waste needs to be removed by hand.
-This is simply a matter of cutting along the sides of each notch with a hand saw, (as shown in the first slide).
+This is simply a matter of cutting along the sides of each notch with a hand saw.
 I used a Japanese-style rip saw.
 Then the remaining waste can be removed with a chisel, as you see here.